Kava-Labs/kava/x/bep3/spec/03_messages.md

 ## Claim swap

-Swaps are claimed using the `MsgClaimAtomicSwap` message type.
+Active swaps are claimed using the `MsgClaimAtomicSwap` message type.

 ```go
 // MsgClaimAtomicSwap defines a AtomicSwap claim